-We may sell participation interest in our Loans to third parties from time to time, including a pro-rata interest in the collateral securing the loan.
+We may sell participation interest in our Loans to third parties from time to time, including a pro-rata interest in the collateral securing the Loan.
 When we do so, we continue to service the Loan and remit a portion of each Loan payment we receive from the borrowers to the buyers of the participation interest.
 The participations are non-recourse, which means that we will have no obligation to repurchase the portion of the Loan we sold, and that the purchaser will assume all risk of loss on that portion of the Loan.
-Accordingly, the portions of the Loans we sell are not included in our outstanding loans receivable figures.
+Accordingly, the portions of the Loans we sell are not included in our outstanding Loans receivable figures.
 It is our policy not to securitize any portion of our Loan portfolio.

 We may also purchase participation interest in individual Loans from third party lenders of Eligible Ministries.
 Under these loan participation agreements, the third-party lenders maintain all records, collect all payments and remit monthly the appropriate pro rata share of both interest and principal collected on the Loans.
 These agreements typically provide that we will share ratably with the third-party lenders in the event of any extraordinary expenses required to preserve the collateral or enforce the lender's rights with respect to the Loan.
 Similarly, we share ratably in the costs and proceeds in the event of any foreclosure, sale of collateral or other collection action.
-Our right to take any enforcement action with respect to the borrower or collateral of any of these Loans is subject to the cooperation of the third-party lender who originated the loan.
+Our right to take any enforcement action with respect to the borrower or collateral of any of these Loans is subject to the cooperation of the third-party lender who originated the Loan.
 These purchased participation interests are included in the Loans receivable in the Financial Statements.

-We neither sold nor held participation interest in any loans for the year ending December 31, 2023.
-We sold participation interest in one loan in the amount of \$1,100,000.00 for the year ending December 31, 2022.
-We neither sold nor held participation interest in any loans for the years ending December 31, 2021, or December 31, 2020.
+We neither sold nor held participation interest in any loans for the year ending December 31, 2024, 2023, 2021, or 2020.
+We sold participation interest in one loan in the amount of \$1,100,000 for the year ending December 31, 2022.